ovh/docs/pages/platform/databases/kafka_01_capabilities/guide.en-gb.md

 - Kafka 2.8
 - Kafka 3.0

-You can folllow Kafka Release Cycle on their official page : <https://kafka.apache.org/downloads>
+You can follow Kafka Release Cycle on their official page : <https://kafka.apache.org/downloads>

 ### Kafka clients